wiggles5289/dcs-bios-arduino-library/README.md

 # DCS-BIOS Arduino Library

+# THIS IS A BRANCH TEST FORK OF THE DCSFP-DCSBIOS ARDUINO LIBRARY.
+ITS NOT DONE AND IS ONLY FOR HARDWARE TESTING/PREVIEW.

 This is an Arduino library that makes it easy to write sketches that talk to DCS-BIOS.

 For more information and documentation, see the [DCS-BIOS FlightPanels Project](https://github.com/DCSFlightpanels).
 The example "OneOfEverything" is a good place to start looking for controls to use.